Medication Management- Process

 Documentation

-When the client's medication (DAA) is delivered, the pharmacy will make available medication signing sheets aligned to the Medication Chart (list) provided by the client's GP.
+When the client's medication (DAA) is delivered, the pharmacy will make available medication-signing sheets aligned with the Medication Chart (list) provided by the client's GP.

 Medication Side Effects